Skip to Content

 Most CDNs issue a warning prompt alerting you that your site will temporarily run slower.

-For most sites, the drop in page load time will be barely noticeable by users.
+For most sites, the drop in page load time will be barely noticeable to users.
 Sites receiving thousands of daily hits will slow until the cache is built back up.

 Clear the Google cache of outdated content